SCU-CSEN346/Chain-of-Exemplar/README.md

 ## Usage Instructions: How to run the main script and reproduce the results.
 Load the dataset - [Dataset](https://huggingface.co/datasets/Lhh123/CoE_ScienceQA)

+Dataset setup has been started using the authors’ released CoE ScienceQA dataset.
+Full loading and preprocessing instructions will be added after baseline dataset integration is finalized.

 In progress - will fill in once we are able to get a baseline

 ---